 To initiate the empirical paper, the student will form an Empirical Paper Committee comprised of a Chair and two faculty readers.
-The student will submit a one-page proposal to the committee, who will provide an assessment of the proposal.
+Committee members must be tenured or tenure-track SCJ faculty members.
+Deviation is allowed only in exceptional circumstances, and when prior approval has been obtained by the Ph.D.
+Director in consultation with the Dean.
+The student will submit a one-page proposal to the committee, who will provide an assessment of the proposed study.
 Ordinarily the proposal will be assessed within approximately two weeks of its receipt by the committee.
 When a proposal is not approved by the Empirical Paper Committee, the student must submit a revised proposal, accompanied by a copy of the original proposal.
 Proposals can be submitted to the committee for review up to two times.
 Since completion of this stage of the process is included in the one-year timeline, students are strongly encouraged to initiate their proposal review early.
-Once the committee is satisfied, the student should submit to the Ph.D.
-Director the final proposal, accompanying preliminary bibliography, and description of the comprised Empirical Paper Committee (identifying the Chair and two faculty readers).
 The proposal may be submitted at any time during the academic year.